Sa1D1111/Sa1D1111/README.md

 Follow @SalDev1111</a>

 - 👀 I’m interested in ... everything code.
 Just getting started in the world of developers.
 - 🌱 I’m currently diving into ...
-C++, HTML5, CSS, Javascript, and Solidity.
+C++, HTML5, CSS, JavaScript, and Solidity.
 I'm preparing myself for a bootcamp.
 - 🥅 2022 Goals: Contribute more to Github and create more projects.
 <!---
 Sa1D1111/Sa1D1111 is ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.